jchanke/Kaggle/README.md

 # Kaggle
-My experiments in machine learning, based of Kaggle.
+My experiments in machine learning, based off the courses at Kaggle.

 Completed courses:
 * Intro to Machine Learning